BioNTech CEO confident vaccine will work on UK variant

 The variant, detected mainly in London and the southeast of England in recent weeks, has sparked concern worldwide because of signs that it may spread more easily.
 While there is no indication it causes more serious illness, numerous countries in Europe and beyond have restricted travel from the UK as a result.

-“We don’t know at the moment if our vaccine is also able to provide protection against this new variant,” Ugur Sahin told a news conference the day after the vaccine was approved for use in the European Union.
+“We don’t know at the moment if our vaccine is also able to provide protection against this new variant,” CEO Ugur Sahin told a news conference the day after the vaccine was approved for use in the European Union.
 “But scientifically, it is highly likely that the immune response by this vaccine also can deal with the new virus variants.”

 Sahin said that the proteins on the UK variant are 99% the same as on the prevailing strains, and therefore BioNTech has “scientific confidence” that its vaccine will be effective.